$L^p$-modules and $L^p$-correspondences: Introduction

+\textbf{Structure of the paper and main results:} Section \ref{s3} contains all the notational conventions and the necessary background and references for $L^p$-operator algebras.
 In Sections \ref{s4} and \ref{s5}, we take advantage of the main results in \cite{Delfin_2022}, where C*-correspondences are concretely represented on pairs of Hilbert spaces, to naturally define $L^p$-modules and $L^p$-correspondences as a generalization of the C*-case.
 The main idea is that we are replacing Hilbert spaces with $L^p$-spaces.
-Indeed, roughly speaking, our Definition \ref{mainD} for an $L^p$-module $(\X, \Y)$ comes by looking at the conditions satisfied by the pair $(\pi_\X(\X), \pi_\X(\X)^*)$ in Definition 3.7 from \cite{Delfin_2022}.
-A consequence of this definition is that any $L^p$-module $(\X, \Y)$ over an $L^p$-operator algebra $A$ comes equipped with a pairing $\Y \times \X \to A$.
-Those $L^p$-modules for which their norm can be recovered using such pairing are denoted as \textit{C*-like $L^p$-modules}, so that any Hilbert module over a C*-algebra $A$ is actually a C*-like $L^2$-module.
-We then further develop the general theory of $L^p$-modules by presenting their finite direct sums, countable direct sums, external tensor products, and finally the notion of morphisms from an $L^p$-module to itself, which we denote by $\Li_A( (\X, \Y) )$; see Equation (\ref{L_A(X,Y)}).
-The algebra $\Li_A( (\X, \Y) )$ is also an $L^p$-operator algebra and is a natural generalization of the adjointable maps for Hilbert modules.
-Similarly, in Equation (\ref{KK_A(X,Y)}) we define $\mathcal{K}_A( (\X, \Y))$, a generalization of compact-module maps in the Hilbert module setting.
-Our main results from Section \ref{s4} can be summarized as follows: \begin{enumerate} \item Theorem \ref{CDsumisLpmod} in which we show that our notion of direct sum of $L^p$-modules agrees with the classical Hilbert module one. \item Proposition \ref{stdL^pMod} in which we show that, just as in the C*-case, tensoring the $L^p$-module $(\ell^p, \ell^q)$ over $\C$ against any $L^p$-module over $A$ corresponds simply to the countable direct sum of the module,
+Indeed, roughly speaking, our Definition \ref{mainD} for an $L^p$-module $(\Y, \X)$ comes by looking at the conditions satisfied by the pair $(\pi_\X(\X)^*, \pi_\X(\X))$ in Definition 3.7 from \cite{Delfin_2022}.
+A consequence of this definition is that any $L^p$-module $(\Y, \X)$ over an $L^p$-operator algebra $A$ comes equipped with a pairing $\Y \times \X \to A$.
+Those $L^p$-modules for which their norm can be recovered using such pairing are called \textit{C*-like $L^p$-modules}, so that any Hilbert module over a C*-algebra $A$ is actually a C*-like $L^2$-module.
+We then further develop the general theory of $L^p$-modules by presenting several examples and classical constructions such as their finite direct sums, countable direct sums, external tensor products, and finally the notion of $L^p$-module morphisms (Definition \ref{GenMorph}) and the $L^p$-module compact morphisms (Definition \ref{GenKMorph}).
+One advantage of these concrete definitions is that the algebra of morphisms from an $L^p$-module to itself, denoted by $\Li_A( \Y,\X )$ (see Equation \eqref{L_A(X,Y)}), comes naturally equipped with an $L^p$-operator algebra structure and is in fact a generalization of the C*-algebra of adjointable maps on a Hilbert module.
+Similarly, in Equation (\ref{KK_A(X,Y)}), we get the ideal $\mathcal{K}_A(\Y,\X)$, which is a generalization of compact-module maps in the Hilbert module setting.

+Our main results can be summarized as follows: \begin{enumerate} \item Theorem \ref{CDsumisLpmod} in which we show that our notion of countable direct sum of $L^p$-modules agrees with the classical Hilbert module one. \item Proposition \ref{stdL^pMod} in which we show that, just as in the C*-case, tensoring the $L^p$-module $(\ell^q, \ell^p)$ over $\C$ against any $L^p$-module over $A$ corresponds simply to the countable direct sum of the module,

 \item Proposition \ref{Kasp} in which we show that the standard $L^p$-module of a nondegenerate approximately unital $L^p$-operator algebra $A$ satisfies the $p$-version of Kasparov's theorem (Theorem 15.2.12 in \cite{wegge-olsen_2004}):